 - The Scottish Medicines Consortium (SMC) give immediate advice on new medicines when they become available

 This organisation provides Health Technology Appraisals for Scotland.
 Like NICE, they gather evidence and contributions from patient organisations and experts to make a decision about a particular topic.

 The Department of Health, Social Services and Public Safety (HPSS) in Northern Ireland agreed in July 2006 to link to NICE.
-This means that they will look at any guidance issued by NICE and decide if it is relevant for Northern Ireland.
+This means that they look at any guidance issued by NICE and decide if it is relevant for Northern Ireland.

-If NICE’s guidance isn’t relevant, or if the HPSS decide it’s only partly relevant, they will advise on any changes that need to be made.
+If NICE’s guidance isn’t relevant, or if the HPSS decide it’s only partly relevant, they advise on any changes that need to be made.
 The HPSS are likely to approve most NICE guidance.
 The Department usually makes a decision shortly after NICE has made their decision.

 Patient organisations can comment on a piece of guidance while NICE are still developing it.
 There is also an appeals process and those with an interest can appeal against a decision.
 NICE call these interested parties stakeholders.